KyerHarris/Startup/README.md

 2/23 JS
     I cant say I really understand why I need arrow functions.
 If I'm making an arrow function why does it need to be a function in the first place. but hopefully i can find a use for them
     I think the differences between objects and classes are really interesting.
 I  really need to get more exposure to these concepts to understand their intricacies and why they are used in certain contexts so I can have a greater appreciation for them all

+2/28 DOM
+    So much fun working on injecting code into the DOM.
+I spent hours researching how to create elements and have them inherit the style I had set for cousin elements as well as have their own unique identifiers (card number and suit) and it was so much fun.
+I am so excited to finish up my blackjack game